BrianMitchL/brianm.me/_posts/2018-10-23-iphone-xs-max.md

 to work in mostly the same way until now.
 Smart HDR takes several more photos at different exposures, and uses the A12 Bionic's Neural Engine to stitch the final photo back together, combining the different exposures.
-This makes for incredible detail, almost in an unatural way (at least when comparing to traditional cameras), where areas that would normally be over or under exposed are now included at an exposure that matches that area's brightness into the final image.
+This makes for incredible detail, almost in an unnatural way (at least when comparing to traditional cameras), where areas that would normally be over or under exposed are now included at an exposure that matches that area's brightness into the final image.